NFL Rumors: Jared Cook Could Still Be A Target For The Patriots After Rob Gronkowski Announces Retirement

 — ProFootballTalk (@ProFootballTalk) March 24, 2019

-New Orleans would likely be an enticing destination as well, as the Saints had one of the league’s top offenses and would allow Cook to play with another Hall of Fame bound quarterback in Drew Brees.
+New Orleans would likely be an enticing destination as well, as the Saints had one of the league’s top offenses and would allow Cook to play with another Hall of Fame-bound quarterback in Drew Brees.

 There is not yet an indication of whether the New England Patriots would actively try to lure Jared Cook away from the New Orleans Saints, however.